 The importance of University Ringing Societies

-…the following article was written last year (2016) for the Ringing World edition around A Level results day.
-It would be great to have something similar this year so please think about what you’d like to write this time & ASAP.
+…the following article was written in 2016 for the Ringing World edition around A Level results day.
+It would be great to have something similar happen again so please think about what you’d like to write this time & ASAP.
 A couple of sentences would do – maybe a photo too.
 This is your chance to promote your university ringing society!

 I’m sure that anyone who was present at the Ringing World National Youth Contest held in London on 2nd July 2016 will agree that it was absolutely fantastic to see so many young, keen and enthusiastic ringers gathered in one place.
 They were all under 19 and university societies could play a big part in developing the ringing careers of many of them in the near future.